rlynjb/devnote/README.md

-responsive-dev-settings
+devnote
 =======================

-This repo contains my settings and chrome apps I used to develop and test Responsive Web Design
+This repo contains learnings and tools I've gathered from becoming a full fledged Front-End Develoepr